- "Sprague Families in America", by Dr. Warren Vincent Sprague, page 11.

 "One Bassett Family in America", by Buell Bursett Bassett, page 10.

 Ruth (Bassett) and John Sprague, Sr. lived in Marshfield.
 On June 8, 1655, they were both presented to Court.
 John was killed in the "Swamp Fight", King Philip's War.
+NOTE: Please see note below from Skip Riley relative to the location of John's death.

 "The American Genealogist", Volume 1965, page 178.